nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 ## What is an outbound referral?

 This GP Connect profile represents a list of outbound referral events as recorded in the GP clinical system's referral feature or categorised area.
-The referral record is of the event of a referral being made or an intention to refer the patient.
+The referral record is of the event of a referral being made or an intention to refer the patient (if the referral record has been recorded but the actual referral has yet to be sent).
 It does not reflect the acceptance of the referral by the recipient or any onward progress of the referral.

 A referral is typically defined as a request for transfer of care or request to provide assessment, treatment or clinical advice on the care of a patient.